LACNIC Code of Ethics

-This Code of Ethics applies to all LACNIC employees, managers and members of the Board, regardless of their rank and geographic or functional location, and extends to its members and suppliers in cases where so specified.
+This Code of Ethics applies to all LACNIC employees, managers and members of the Board, regardless of their rank and geographic or functional location.
+This code extends to LACNIC members and suppliers in cases where so specified.

-Internal regulations include the LACNIC Community Code of Conduct and any update/evolution of said document.
+Internal regulations include the LACNIC Community Code of Conduct and any update or new version of said document.

-Employees, managers and Board members shall always act in LACNIC's best interest, safeguarding and making proper use of the assets and resources belonging to the organization and which are under their control, preventing their use for personal gain or that of third parties, or in actions that may result in damages.
+Employees, managers and board members shall always act in LACNIC's best interest, safeguarding and making proper use of the assets and resources belonging to the organization and which are under their control, preventing their use for personal gain or the benefit of third parties, or in actions that may result in damages.

 LACNIC records, maintains, respects and adequately protects all information and data generated, used and handled in its operations in a manner that is rigorous, precise, accurate, complete and in accordance with all applicable rules and principles.

-LACNIC acquires all goods and services required for its activities on the basis of price and quality, fostering relationships based on mutual respect, fairness and transparency and avoiding exclusive relationships, except in exceptional circumstances expressly authorized by the Board or by the Executive Director.
+LACNIC acquires all goods and services required for its activities on the basis of price and quality, fostering relationships based on mutual respect, fairness and transparency, and avoiding exclusive relationships except in special circumstances expressly authorized by the Board or by the executive director.

-LACNIC promotes a work environment and third-party relationships that are free of violence, physical, sexual, psychological, moral, or any other type of harassment, and free of abuse of authority or other conducts which might intimidate or offend the rights of its members, suppliers, employees, managers, or Board members.
+LACNIC promotes a work environment and third-party relationships that are free of violence, physical, sexual, psychological, moral, or any other type of harassment, and free of abuse of authority or other conduct which might intimidate or offend the rights of its members, suppliers, employees, managers, or board members.

-LACNIC agrees not to reveal any confidential information about its members, suppliers, employees, managers and Board members.
+LACNIC agrees not to reveal any confidential information about its members, suppliers, employees, managers or board members.

 LACNIC employees and managers with access to relevant, privileged and non-public information shall not transact in securities or financial instruments affected by this information, or advise others to do so, or transmit the contents thereof, except in the strict exercise of their professional duties.